 You will gain valuable work-related experience and skills throughout the modules during the programme.
 Year 3 culminates in an industrial placement that enables you to apply and assess your knowledge in an employment-based setting.

 Assessments are both individual and team-based and enable you to develop your presentation skills through applied development and management tasks.
 These include the writing of essays and project reports, critical appraisals of development strategies, evaluations of management practices, preparation of poster presentations, planning and delivering practical sessions, and undertaking a piece of original independent research.

 There are no formal written examinations as part of the current assessment methods on this programme.

 Who will be teaching me?

 You will be taught by highly enthusiastic and committed staff who have a wealth of experience working with a variety of sport and non-sport organisations.
-They are able to draw upon these links to ensure you gain vital practical experiences to prepare you for the world of work.
-In addition, teaching staff are involved in national and international research projects which influence the way sport is developed and managed, ensuring you are given the most up-to-date knowledge relevant to your future employment.
+They draw upon these links to ensure you gain vital practical experiences to prepare you for the world of work.
+Teaching staff are also involved in national and international research projects which influence the way sport is developed and managed, ensuring you are given the most up-to-date knowledge relevant to your future employment.

 A Great Study Environment

 The Department of Sport and Physical Activity places a strong emphasis on practical work, underpinned by outstanding facilities including dedicated biomechanics, physiology, kinanthropometry and psychology laboratories, as well as a sports therapy clinic and a sport and exercise rehabilitation centre.